cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Partial Updates to an Object: Delete User from ACL
 ----------------------------------------------------

-First get the whole object so we can inspect it and verify that the user is in there:
+First get the whole object so we can inspect it and verify that the user is referenced in the acl:

 ::